jayriverlong/jayriverlong.github.io/_posts/2020-06-28-cancel-culture.md

 Thus, like everyone else, we acknowledge cancel culture as a trend, but unlike everyone else, we see it as a trend that is very *old* rather than *new*.
-In turn, the question we ask about is radically different: while everyone else asks "how has modernity given rise to cancel culture", we know that it hasn't, and instead ask "how can we use technology to mitigate cancel culture?"
+In turn, the question we ask about is radically different: while everyone else asks "how has technology given rise to cancel culture", we know that it hasn't, and instead ask "how can we use technology to mitigate cancel culture?"